-Description The property comprises a two storey semi detached house.
-Accommodation GROUND FLOOR : Entrance hallway, living room, kitchen and bathroom.
-FIRST FLOOR : Landing and three bedrooms.
-Gross internal floor area (m2) 93m2 or thereby.
-Neighbourhood and location The property is situated to the South of the City of Edinburgh within an established residential area where surrounding properties are of a similar age, type and style of construction.
+Description The property comprises a purpose built first floor flat in a two storey building.
+Accommodation First Floor: Entrance hallway/porch, living room with kitchen off, bedroom and bathroom.
+Gross internal floor area (m2) 49m2 approximately.
+Neighbourhood and location The property is within an established residential area where surrounding properties are of a similar age, type and style of construction.
 Within a reasonable distance a range of facilities and amenities can be found.
-Age Built circa 1950.
-Weather The weather was overcast but dry.
+Age Built circa 1900 and subsequently altered or refurbished.
+Weather Overcast and raining.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of masonry construction, rendered with metal flashings.
+The chimneys have been reduced below the roof line.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and clad in natural slate with a tiled ridge and parapet walls.
+There is a large flat roof to the rear of the property.